-The Snowdonia National Park is known in Welsh as “Eryri” – a name that can be translated into English as a ‘Place of the Eagles.’
+The Snowdonia National Park is known in Welsh as “Eryri”.
+Translated into English this means ‘Place of the Eagles.’

 Where is it?

-Snowdonia National Park covers over 800 square miles.
-Situated in North Wales, it packed full of dramatic scenery including both mountain paths and a stunning coastline.
+Snowdonia is situated in north Wales and it’s packed full of dramatic scenery including both mountain paths and a stunning coastline.

 Welsh Highland Railway

 The Welsh Highland Railway is a fantastic way to enjoy the picture postcard beauty of Snowdonia.
 Capitalising on the area’s natural assets, the railway is an institution and part of the heritage of Wales.

 Once you’re at the foot, now it’s time to get to the summit!
 If you don’t fancy walking, Snowdon Railway trains depart from Llanberis station and begin their climb 1085m to the summit of Yr Wyddfa, a journey experienced by some 12 million travellers since 1896.
 These ancient Snowdonian mountains, thrust upwards by volcanic forces 450 million years ago, once grew to heights of 10,000 metres.

 Glasfryn Parc has something for everyone, but it is a paradise for kids.
 Spend the day enjoying a fantastic array of activities such as go-karting, archery, bowling and wakeboarding.
 The park remains a working farm so check out the farm shop and butchers and enjoy some delicious treats.

 It takes around 6 hours to walk to the summit of Mount Snowdon and back.
 Not for the faint hearted, but certainly worthwhile.
 Try hiking up one path and back down another; with such varied and spectacular scenery to enjoy it would be a shame to take the same route both ways!